 Subtiltling sections of writing is very common in academic publications.
 It helps both the writer and the reader better understand how various paragraphs fit together, and for long essays, it's almost a necessity.
 Furthermore, it just makes the writing look more professional.

-A college student's draft, without subheadings
+You make the call A college student’s draft, without subheadings vs. A college student’s draft with subheadings

-How to write a good subheading
+How do I write a good subheading?

 In school, we get into the habit of writing long paragraphs.
 However, bigger doesn't equal better.
 Breaking paragraphs into shorter chunks helps the reader see the writer's thought process as more discrete steps.
 And it looks more welcoming

-A college student's draft, with long paragraphs
+You make the call A college student’s draft, with long paragraphs vs. A college student’s draft with short paragraphs

 Guidelines for Paragraph length